Rexcrazy804/booru-flake/README.md

 > **I can guarantee that there is nothing NSFW** at worst there is one mildly suggestive kokomi picture

-images available in the newImgList can be accessed with their corresponding id's
+Images available in the newImgList can be accessed with their corresponding id's
 ```sh
 nix build github:Rexcrazy804/booru-flake#"6073289"